 Dealing up UDL

 As educators, we hand out assignments like Vegas card dealers.
 When we distribute our assessments, we expect students to play a quality hand (Full House?
-Royal Flush?), so it's frustrating when they "fold" or throw down a pair of twos.
-Why do they do it?
-Because we're not clear about what we expect.
+Royal Flush?), so it's frustrating when they fold or throw down a pair of twos.
+When this happens to you, it's important to take a step back and look at your assignment.

-Students will only be as successful as our assignment guidelines.
-Each assignment we hand out to students should have a clear objective, a detailed assignment rationale, enough scaffolding to prevent students from asking us a million questions, and a rubric, and if possible, the assignment should provide students with choice to increase engagement.
+Students will only be as successful as our assignment guidelines and instructions.
+Each assignment we hand out to students should have a clear objective, a detailed assignment rationale, enough scaffolding to prevent students from asking us a million questions, and a rubric, and if possible, the assignment should provide students with choices to increase their engagement.

 In the spirit of UDL,think about the following when writing assignment guidelines: